ArnavPawar/travelChatbot/README.md

-To run this code on WindowsOS:
+To run this code on Windows Or Mac:

 - pip3 install openai
 - pip3 install flask